What Foods Contain Heavy Metals? 10 You Should Avoid At All Costs

 Be Proactive In Avoiding Heavy Metals In Your Food

 Avoiding or limiting fish, rice, juices, leafy greens, alcohol, and other foods prone to mercury, lead, arsenic, and cadmium contamination makes good preventive health sense.
+Incorporating a variety of healthy foods into the diet can also lower exposure to toxic metals.
 Seeking out explicitly transparent organic producers measuring and minimizing metals and supporting companies upholding strict quality standards offer additional assurance.

 As reducing dietary heavy metals intake alone proves insufficient for most people (given ubiquity of exposure routes), considering gentle chelation assistance as part of your wellness strategy enables sustaining lowered absorption and tissue levels for improved longevity.